The Hutchins Foundation

 Members of The 1846 Society enjoy invitations to special Society events, VIP invitations to certain school events, a new and uniquely-struck Society lapel badge, and recognition on a special honour roll of Society members.

 You may also wish to take advantage of our free will service available to members of the Hutchins community who wish to have a new will written or a codicil attached to their existing will.
-For more information, please contact Mr Michael Thornton, Director of Development on phone (03) 6221 4257.
+For more information, please contact the Development Office on (03) 6221 4239.

 Please discuss your testamentary plans with your family prior to settling on a bequest to The Hutchins Foundation.